morroware/JSteroids/README.md

-# JSeroids - A Modern Asteroids Game
+# JSteroids - A Modern Asteroids Game

 JSeroids is a modern take on the classic Asteroids game, developed using HTML5, CSS3, and JavaScript.
 The game involves controlling a spaceship, avoiding asteroids, and shooting them down to score points.